ROBERT SIEGEL, Host:

 SANCHEZ: The bottom line, says Levine, is that if schools of education don't improve teacher training, they should shut down.
 Bad idea, says Ric Hovda, dean of the College of Education at San Diego State University.

-Professor RIC HOVDA (Dean, College of Education, San Diego State University): I don't believe that getting rid of colleges of education is the answer to how do we improve.
+RIC HOVDA: I don't believe that getting rid of colleges of education is the answer to how do we improve.
 I think figuring out how everybody becomes part of a solution is a better way to think about it.

 SANCHEZ: The solution, says Hovda, will come from programs like his, which is work(ph) to reinventing itself.
 Unlike VCU's five-year degree program, San Diego State requires that students major in math, science, history or some other academic subject before they embark on a one-year teacher preparation program.

-Ms. CAMILLE ZOMBRO (President, Teachers Union, San Diego): I was stunned by the amount of paper-pushing, mind-numbing, meeting someone else's requirements.
+CAMILLE ZOMBRO: I was stunned by the amount of paper-pushing, mind-numbing, meeting someone else's requirements.
 That's what's pushing people out the door.
 It's not the kids, you know, it's the frustration.
 Fifty percent of teachers are turning over within the first five years.
 I mean, yikes.

 SANCHEZ: And yet, you don't get the sense that students at San Diego State or Virginia Commonwealth University have serious doubts about becoming teachers.